nlmanama/Book-Manager-Project/README.md

 - As a user, I want to be able to remove a book from my library
 - As a user, I want to be able to search for books by their attributes
 - As a user, I want to be able to search books by filtering my library with which tags I want to include
+- As a user, I want to have the option to save my library to a file
+- As a user, I want to have the option to load my library from a file